 Use clean cotton balls to sponge the calendula lotion onto a wound or drip or gently flush it through an incised wound two to four times a day.

 Wounds that calendula lotion could help include those that bled a lot and/or look like pus is starting to form or has already formed; also wounds that appear inflamed and have raw red edges.

 “It provides natural germ-killing properties as well as stimulating cell reproduction that [aids] rapid healing and repair,” says Falconer.

-So use this wound healing recipe and keep some calendula on hand for the next time your dog gets a bit too rambunctious and ends up with a wound.
+So keep some calendula on hand for the next time your dog gets a bit too rambunctious and ends up with a wound.
 It’s definitely one for the first aid kit.